Site map

 Even more ironically, Roskosmos apparently favored the architecture of the rocket, which closely resembled RKK Energia's failed bid to develop the Angara family of vehicles in the 1990s.
 Known as Angara-2, the proposal featured three standard boosters on the first stage, equipped with an RD-180 engine each.
 At the time, the Angara-2 concept was rejected in favor of the architecture proposed by Khrunichev enterprise.

 Since Roskosmos reportedly called for the construction of as many as 15 launchers per year, the program could require the production of as many as 45 RD-180 engines annually.
 (Official documentation later called for 15-20 launches per year!)
 Even with a "low" rate of four launches a year, 12 RD-180 engines would be required annually.
-Due to such high numbers compounded by the need to produce the same powerplants for the American Atlas rocket, it looked possible that an additional manufacturer based in the city of Perm would be brought into the project.
+Due to such high numbers being compounded by the need to produce the same powerplants for the American Atlas rocket, it looked possible that an additional manufacturer based in the city of Perm would be brought into the project.
 The same company was responsible for mass production of the RD-191 engine for the Angara rocket.

 Design requirements